djepar/CoursGenInfo/OS/Linux/GeneralLinuxMan.md

 #### Memory Management
 "Both physical and virtual memory are divided into fixed-length chunks we call pages"

-"The core of memory management : how to effectively provide each process with the illusation that its page actually exists in RAM while using the existing space optimally.
+"The core of memory management : how to effectively provide each process with the illusation that its page actually exists in RAM while using the existing space optimally."
+(Hausenblas, p.
+19)

 To look for information about memory /proc/meminfo

+### Networking
+The layered architecture of Linux networking :
+    - "Sockets : for abstracting communication
+    - Transmission Control Protocol (TCP) and User Datagram Protocol (UDP): for connection-oriented communication and connectionless communication respectively.
+    - Internet Protocol (IP): For addressing machines" (ibid, p.21)

+### FileSystems
+"Linux uses filesystems to organize files and directories on storage devices such as hard disk drives (HDDs), and solid-state drives(SSDs) or flash-memory." (ibidem)

+### Device Drivers
+"A driver is a bit of code that runs in the kernel.
+Its job is to manage a device, which can be actual hardware" or a pseudo-device. (ibidem)

+Commands
+    - ls -al /sys/devices
+    - mount

+## Syscalls or between land user and the Kernel
+"The service interface the kernel exposes and that user land entities call is the set of system calls, or syscalls for short." (ibid, p.
+23)
+The system usually invoke the syscall through the C standard library